 We all understand we need to exfoliate the dead skin cells off of our bodies.
 However, not all areas of the body should be treated the same.
 Your face cannot be exfoliated with the very same product as your feet, and vice-versa.
 Here we break down the body into 6 parts and talk about what is needed and how to exfoliate each area of our body safely and effectively.

 Even if you are on top of exfoliating your body, you might not have ever thought about your scalp.
 Also if you do have dry skin issues going on up there.
 If you have dandruff or dry scalp, exfoliating your scalp can help reduce those embarrassing flakes and also make you feel more comfortable too.

-You can go the DIY route if it comes to exfoliating your scalp or buying a product which can do the same job for you like Epsom salts.
+You can go the DIY route if it comes to exfoliating your scalp or buying a product that can do the same job for you like Epsom salts.
 There are lots of products that can help you exfoliate your scalp effectively.
-Also look for shampoos with salicylic acid or urea in them like Neutrogena T/Sal Shampoo or Sebamed Extreme DRY Skin Relief Shampoo 5% Urea.
+Also, look for shampoos with salicylic acid or urea in them like Neutrogena T/Sal Shampoo or Sebamed Extreme DRY Skin Relief Shampoo 5% Urea.

 2. How To Exfoliate Your Face